Deadlifts With Dumbbells – Introduction

 - Forearm flexors – the muscles that keep your hands firmly closed around the dumbbells you are lifting

-As you can see, dumbbells work a lot of muscles – most of which are on the back of your body and are collectively called your posterior chain.
+As you can see, the dumbbell deadlift muscles worked include a lot of muscles – most of which are on the back of your body and are collectively called your posterior chain.

 Because deadlifts involve so many muscles, they are often thought of as a full-body exercise and are especially useful for developing full-body strength.